Croatia–Kosovo relations

-Croatia–Kosovo relations refer to the bilateral relations of Croatia and Kosovo.
-Diplomatic relations among two countries were established on 30 June 2008, following Kosovo's declaration of independence.
-Croatia has an embassy in Pristina, and Kosovo has an embassy in Zagreb.
+Croatia–Kosovo relations are the bilateral relations of Croatia and Kosovo.
+Diplomatic relations between the two countries were established on 30 June 2008, following Kosovo's declaration of independence.
 Both countries were part of Yugoslavia from 1918 to 1991.
-Relations between the two countries are described as very good and friendly.
+They have historically shared a special relationship due to their convergent nation-building efforts.
+Modern relations between the two countries are warm and friendly.
+Croatia has an embassy in Pristina, and Kosovo has one in Zagreb.